-Final Exam: The Final Exam will be used to assess your understanding of primarily the lecture material.
+Final Exam: The Final Exam will be used to assess your understanding of the lecture material.
 The Final Exam will be closed book with no electronic aids permitted.

-7.2 Laboratory / Machine Shop Safety
+7.2 Laboratory/Machine Shop Safety

-Many laboratory sessions will be held in the School's machine shop.
+The Project Lab sessions will be held in THRN 1025, adjacent to the School's machine shop.
 The following safety principles apply to all sessions and to all students:

-- 1. Ken Graham and Dave Wright have full authority for all aspects of our time in THRN 1025 - 2.
-There will be a maximum of 25 students in the shop at any point in time and this number can only be supported when both Ken or Dave and a GTA are present - 3.
-You will NOT be able to attend any lab session other than the one assigned to your lab section of the course - 4.
-You will be required to show respect for Ken, Dave, your GTA and shop equipment - 5.
-You will be required to dress appropriately - 6.
-No open toed shoes - 7.
-No loose clothing - 8.
-Safety glasses are to be worn - 9.
-Shop coats are recommended and are available in the shop for your use - 10.
-If you do not know how to use shop equipment ASK - 11.
-THINK first. - 12.
-Additional rules will be posted in the shop or expressed by Ken or Dave. - 13.
+- 1. Ken Graham and Dave Wright have full authority for all aspects of our time in the shop - 2.
+You will NOT be able to attend any lab session other than the one assigned to your lab section of the course - 3.
+You will be required to show respect for Ken, Dave, your GTA and the shop's equipment - 4.
+You will be required to dress appropriately - 5.
+No open toed shoes - 6.
+Safety glasses are to be worn - 7.
+If you do not know how to use shop equipment ASK - 8.
+THINK first. - 9.
+Additional rules will be posted in the shop or expressed by Ken or Dave. - 10.
 Failure to safely work in the shop may lead to lost shop privileges.
 This is likely to have academic consequences.